GDelevoye/bamfilter/README.md

 **Description**

-Lightweight and fast CLI tool to filter a .bam file alonside with samtools view
+Lightweight and fast C++ CLI tool to filter a .bam file alonside with samtools view

 # Dev status